Rich-Supe/GameBnB/README.md

 # Welcome to Gamebnb!
 ### https://game-bnb.herokuapp.com/
 ## An Airbnb with a creative twist, fantasy rentals only!
-Make your first reservation today, or build your own listing by becoming a host!
+Make your first reservation today, or build your own listing for others to stay!

 ## For a deeper dive, check the following:
   * MVP - https://github.com/Rich-Supe/GameBnB/wiki/MVP-List